South Sudanese Civil War: Previous rebellions

-President consolidates his power
+President consolidates power

-After rumors about a planned coup surfaced in Juba in late 2012, South Sudanese President Salva Kiir began to reorganize the senior leadership of his government, party, and military in an unprecedented scale.
+After rumors about a planned coup surfaced in Juba in late 2012, South Sudanese President Salva Kiir began to reorganize the senior leadership of his government, party, and military at an unprecedented scale.
 In January 2013, Kiir replaced the inspector general of the national police service with a lieutenant from the army and dismissed six deputy chiefs of staff and 29 major generals in the army.
-In February 2013, Kiir retired an additional 117 army generals but this was viewed as troublesome in regards to a power grab by others.
-Kiir had also suggested that his rivals were trying to revive the rifts that had provoked infighting in the 1990s.
+In February 2013, Kiir retired an additional 117 army generals with the move being regarded as a power grab by some.
+Kiir suggested that his rivals were trying to revive the rifts that had provoked infighting in the 1990s.
 In July 2013, Kiir dismissed Vice President Riek Machar, one-time leader of the Nasir revolt, along with his entire cabinet.
 Kiir suspended the SPLM Secretary-General Pagan Amum Okech and forbade him from leaving Juba or speaking to the media.
 The decrees elicited fears of political unrest, with Machar claiming that Kiir's move was a step towards dictatorship and announcing that he would challenge Kiir in the 2015 presidential election.
 He said that if the country is to be united, it cannot tolerate "one man's rule."
-Kiir disbanded all of the top-level organs of the SPLM party, including the Political Bureau, the National Convention and the National Liberation Council in November 2013.
+In November 2013 Kiir disbanded all of the top-level organs of the SPLM party, including the Political Bureau, the National Convention and the National Liberation Council.
 He cited their failed performance and the expiration of their term limits.